terminal-labs/lektor-jinja-content/README.md

 # lektor-jinja-content

-This is a Lektor plugin that provides allows you to render jinja inside your content fields that are string-like.
+This is a Lektor plugin that allows you to render jinja inside your content fields that are string-like.
 For example, this means that inside your content fields that are of type string or Markdown, you can write jinja logic, and access Lektor's [Template Context](https://www.getlektor.com/docs/templates/#template-context).

 Querying context:
 - `{{ site }}`